 Contra dancing brings joy and laughter and friends into your life.
 It is fun beyond words.
 Contra dancing is done to live music – guitar and fiddle and other instruments, playing jigs and reels.
 A caller teaches each dance, and tells you what to do.
 You just need to know how to walk!
 No need to bring a partner.

-Contra dances are 1st, 3rd, and 5th Saturdays at 8 PM at the Capital City Grange in Montpelier (located on Northfield Street/Route 12 just south of the I-89 overpass), 8–11 p.m.
-Admission is $9; bring soft-soled shoes, please!
+Contra dances are 1st, 3rd, and 5th Saturdays at 8 PM at the Capital City Grange in Berlin (located on Northfield Street/Route 12 just south of the I-89 overpass), 8–11 p.m.
+Admission is $9; bring clean, soft-soled shoes, please!

 Please help us preserve our dance floor!
 Bring a pair of clean, soft-soled shoes, and change into them downstairs before joining the dance on the main floor.

-For information about booking bands and callers, contact Dana Dwinell-Yardley at firstname.lastname@example.org.
+For information about booking Contra Dance Umbrella bands and callers, contact Dana Dwinell-Yardley at firstname.lastname@example.org.

-The dance is organized by the Contra Dance Umbrella, a group of Montpelier dancers.
+The Contra Dance Umbrella is a volunteer group of Montpelier dancers who organize the CDU dances.
 If you have questions, concerns, suggestions, or want to know more about the Montpelier dance at any time, feel free to talk with one of these lovely people or call 802-744-2851.

 If you’re interested in other dances nearby, visit the Dance Gypsy website (www.thedancegypsy.com), which has lots of local listings for dancing of all kinds!